pjmagee/pjmagee/README.md

 ## Featured Work

-I am proud to have contributed to the development of the ECL Syntax in Visual Studio Code with hotkey extensions and snippets.
+I am proud to have contributed to the development of the [HPCC Systems](https://github.com/hpcc-systems) ECL Syntax in Visual Studio Code with hotkey extensions and snippets.
 My efforts were highlighted in an article by HPCC Systems:

 - 📄 [ECL Extension for VS Code: New Features Available Now](https://hpccsystems.com/resources/ecl-extension-for-vs-code-new-features-available-now/)